-Cargo transport companies get hailed into court when they violate their standard duty to stop derailments.
+Cargo transport companies get hauled into court when they violate their standard duty to stop derailments.
 And that could result in toxic chemicals, or people outside the train’s safety getting killed, etc.

-Passenger trains, on the other hand, have this heightened duty of care to keep the paid travelers safe while aboard the vehicle.
-These common carriers are typically the owners, operators, and managers of the vehicles.
+On the other hand, passenger trains have this heightened duty of care to keep the paid travelers safe while aboard the vehicle.
+These common carriers are typically the owners, operators, and managers of the cars.
 They become liable in court when someone on the train dies or is hurt.
-And this is because the catastrophe took place when the responsible carrier for hire failed to abide by their standard of high care.
+And this is because the catastrophe took place when the responsible carrier for hire failed to abide by their high care standard.

-Even the tiniest bit of negligence can be enough for a train injury lawsuit.
+Even the tiniest bit of negligence can be enough for a train accident injury lawsuit.
 Also, Ehline Law deals with these cases all the time.
 And right now, the firm is providing these free resources.
 Hopefully, we can assist you in your endeavors.
-In fact, a lawyer that knows how to file a lawsuit can effectuate your negligence claims.
+A lawyer that knows how to file a lawsuit can effectuate your negligence claims.

-In addition to the terrible mishaps on trains from strikes and derailments, the common carrier status of the train also opens it up to passenger claims.
+In addition to the terrible mishaps on trains from strikes and derailments, the train’s common carrier status also opens it to passenger claims.
 So this includes things like a waiter spilling hot coffee, liquids left on the floor, and common walkways.
-Also, areas leading to a bad, trip, slip and fall, food poisoning, and dangerous falls are often compensable.
+Also, areas leading to a bad trip, slip and fall, food poisoning, and dangerous falls are often compensable.

-The most significant protection is a lawyer and keeping your moth shut.
+The most significant protection is a lawyer and keeping your mouth shut.
 Only wait until you get the “all clear.”
 The next consideration is hiring a lawyer.
 Most of all, when government entities are involved, you need a rapid response attorney.
-It could be there is an overlapping contract, or federal and state law conflict.
+It could be there is an overlapping contract or federal and state law conflict.

 So your attorney must understand the chance of a shortened statute of limitations or time to sue.
 If the “Tort Claims Act” comes into play, be prepared for a battle.
 Also, be ready for procedural nightmares.
 These can ruin your case before you get it before a trier of fact.
 But this is because you are suing the city or county under the Tort Claims Act.

 But to make it easy, for example, some private companies contract with the government.
 So there may be state actors with deep state pockets to cover your injuries.
 But it would be best if you had legal assistance to understand all these nuances and rules.
-So if hurt, the smart move is to call us or fill out our form in the sidebar.
+If hurt, the smart move is to call us or fill out our form in the sidebar.